moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 ### Define entities

 A meta-model is composed of entities.
-Those entities represent the elements of the model we will manipulate.
+These entities represent the elements of the model we will manipulate.
-To define a new entity in the generator, we extend the method `#defineClasses`.
+To define entities in the generator, we extend the method `#defineClasses`.
-Then, we use the generator builder (provided by `FamixMetamodelGenerator`) with the method `#newClassNamed:`.
+Each entity is defined using the generator builder (provided by `FamixMetamodelGenerator`) to which we send the the message `#newClassNamed:`.

 ```st
 DemoMetamodelGenerator>>#defineClasses